rickiebrick13-lgtm/pyr-AI-Enterprise/README.md

 6. Fill in the project name

-7. If you have a reference file, the model will use it as an example to follow to it's best ability
+7. If you have a reference file, the model will use it as an example to follow to its best ability

 7a.
 The checkboxes, Security Evaluation is not an cyber defense suite.
 It only scans for what is trained.

 7b.
-Agentic reflection is a multi-agent review for generated code 7c.
+Agentic reflection is a multi-agent review for generated code

+7c.
 Model selection, as is name.
-Check it if you had loaded your own model into it 7d.
+Check it if you had loaded your own model into it

+7d.
 Staged Pipeline, It's a two pass code generator mode.
 Use it for fewer full stack mistakes

 8. Next under compile enrichments they're very literal